jlevy/og-equity-compensation/README.md

 formal or informal capacity.
 It is common for startups to bring on advisors with a recognized name, specific background or skills, or access to a network.
-Sometimes advisors act as mentors to founders.
+Sometimes advisors act as mentors to founders.[^hollowayco.od29uy]

 Startup advisor compensation is usually partly or entirely via equity.
 Typical equity levels vary depending on the value the advisor brings, the maturity of the